kurganpsp/personal-website/Introduction_to_Threejs.md

         specular: 0xbcbcbc,
     });
 ```
+phong.png
 https://codepen.io/BretCameron/pen/YzKBwwQ

 Visually, the above image reflects the light in a much more convincing way, but it’s still not perfect.
 The white light is a bit too bright, and the material looks more rubbery than metallic (our desired effect).
-We can get a better result using the MeshStandardMaterial .
+We can get a better result using the *MeshStandardMaterial* .

 # MeshStandardMaterial
-Useful for: high accuracy (but lower performance)
+*Useful for: high accuracy (but lower performance)*

-This is the highest-accuracy of Three.js’s materials, although it comes at the expense of greater processing power.
-MeshStandardMaterial comes with a couple of additional properties — metalness and roughness , both of which take values between 0 and 1 .
+This is the highest-accuracy of Three.js’s materials, although it comes at the expense of greater processing power. *MeshStandardMaterial* comes with a couple of additional properties — *metalness* and *roughness* , both of which take values between *0* and *1* .

-The metalness property alters the way the object reflects so that it’s closer in nature to a metal.
+The *metalness* property alters the way the object reflects so that it’s closer in nature to a metal.
 This is because conductive materials, like metals, have different reflective properties to dielectric materials, like ceramics.

-roughness adds a further layer of customisation.
-You can think of it as the opposite of glossiness: a value of 0 is extremely glossy, while a value of 1 is extremely rough (meaning very little light is reflected).
+*roughness* adds a further layer of customisation.
+You can think of it as the opposite of glossiness: a value of *0* is extremely glossy, while a value of *1* is extremely rough (meaning very little light is reflected).

 ```js
     const material = new THREE.MeshStandardMaterial({